What is a Tax Lien and How Do You Resolve It?

 How to resolve a federal tax lien

-The best way to resolve a federal tax lien is to pay your full tax debt.
-When you do pay it off, the IRS releases the lien within 30 days.
-If you’re unable to pay the lien in full, there are a few options that may be available to you.
+To resolve a federal tax lien, you’ll need to pay your full tax debt.
+Once you pay it off, the IRS will release the lien within 30 days.
+If you’re unable to pay the lien in full, there are a few options that may be available to you:

-You might be eligible for a discharge of property that removes the tax lien from a specific property.
-Discharging the property does not negate your responsibility to pay what you owe.
-It can allow you to refinance the property to keep more money in your business and allows you to sell the property without the burden of the lien.
+You may be eligible for a discharge of property, which removes the tax lien from a specific property.
+While this doesn’t erase the amount you owe, it can make it easier for you to refinance the property – keeping more money in your business – and sell the property without the burden of the lien.

-You might also be eligible for subordination, which doesn’t remove the lien but allows other creditors to be ahead of the IRS.
-This is important to lenders so that their interest in the property will take priority over the IRS’s.
-This could make it possible for you to get financing when you need it despite the lien.
+You may also be eligible for subordination.
+This doesn’t remove the lien, but lets other creditors – like your lender – take priority over the IRS.
+This is important because it can make it easier for you to get funding when you need it. despite the lien.

 A withdrawal of the lien removes the public record of the lien, but you’ll still need to pay the debt to fully resolve it.
-Withdrawals can be done in a few different ways depending on your circumstances, so let’s take a look at your options
+Withdrawals can be done in a few different ways depending on your circumstances.

 How to withdraw a federal tax lien

-As previously mentioned, withdrawing a federal tax lien removes it from the public record but maintains your obligation to repay what you owe.
-There are two withdrawal methods that were made possible through the IRS Fresh Start initiative in 2011.
+Withdrawing a federal tax lien removes it from the public record, but maintains your obligation to repay what you owe.
+There are two withdrawal methods that you could be eligible for if:

-If your lien is still being paid off, here’s what you’ll need to qualify for the initiative:
+If your lien is still being paid off, here’s what you’ll need to qualify:

 With the withdrawal of the tax lien, you’ll ensure that other creditors aren’t competing with the IRS for your property while you work towards paying off the tax debt.